emfcamp/Website/templates/about/villages.md

 ## Register a Village
 By [registering your village at emfcamp.org/villages/register](/villages/register), you'll be making the Village People aware of the fact you plan to arrive, and how much space you're likely to need, and you'll allow us to get in touch to discuss how we can support your plans and activities at the event.

+The name of your village will be listed on the website at [emfcamp.org/villages](https://www.emfcamp.org/villages), and your 'Long Description' can be used to populate the page with text and links (using Markdown formatting).
+It's up to you how much information you include here, and if you'd prefer to just be a group of friends, you can keep it brief.
+If you'd like people to be able to contact you and join your village or come and visit to participate in activities you're running, you can include contact details, links to external websites and information about your planned activities there.
+(We're no longer using a Wiki for villages info, so this will now be the main place to share details.)

 ## What can we do as a village?
 Villages are great as you can share ideas, equipment and space!
 The sharing doesn’t stop there - it lets you share resources too.
 You can come up with a cooking and cleaning rota as a group to reduce waste, make the camp cheaper and interrupt your day with a change of activity.
 Some people spend all their time cooking for others!